nmachine-io/doc-site/docs/models/predicates/predicates-base.md

 # True now but False if challenge/check_against swapped values
 ```

-Any `Predicate` or its subclass can perform the follwoing:
+Any `Predicate` or its subclass can perform the following:

 | `operator` (aliases) | `challenge`    | `predicate`    | True if                                                         |
 |----------------------|----------------|----------------|-----------------------------------------------------------------|